Easy pcb isolation milling with Kicad and Inkscape gcodetools extension.

 Once the orientation points are generated select the text and make sure the x and y are at zero and they are are on the correct layer for the traces:

-With just the traces selected goto Extensions>Gcodetools>Path to gcode:
+With just the traces selected again goto Extensions>Gcodetools>Path to gcode:

 On the preferences tab set the file output directory, z height safe distance and units: